YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Turkey can offer excellent hair transplant surgery when the clinic is chosen carefully.
 It can also create serious harm when surgery is sold like a travel package.
 Commit only when you understand both the benefit and the limit before a single graft is taken from your donor area.

-At Diamond Hair Clinic, I give the slower, more conservative answer when that protects the patient’s future.
-A natural result has to grow well at 12 months and still make sense as the patient ages and as hair loss continues.
+I give the more careful answer when that protects your future.
+A natural result has to grow well at 12 months and still make sense as you age and as hair loss continues.

 If Turkey gives you a clear surgeon, a clear donor plan, realistic density expectations, careful aftercare, and enough time to recover, the advantage can be real.
-If Turkey gives you mainly a cheap number and a quick date, the advantage may disappear the moment the donor area is damaged.
+If Turkey gives you mainly a cheap number and a quick date, the advantage may disappear the moment donor reserve is damaged.